Kitware/ParaView/Documentation/release/dev/ConnectionTimeoutImprovements.md

 * Add support for connection abort in all cases (except catalyst).
 Before that it was only limited to reverse connection.
 * Add support for connection retry in case of timeout on connection.
-* Add support for timeout with reverse connections
+* Add support for timeout with reverse connections, client side only.